Disclaimer:

-Discovering a bank levy on your account can be a startling experience, leaving you with more questions than answers.
-A bank levy is a drastic but legal measure creditors might take to freeze your bank account, directly seizing funds to settle unpaid debts.
+Discovering your bank account frozen can be startling, raising more questions than answers.
+This situation, known as a bank levy, is a legal measure creditors use to seize funds for unpaid debts.

 What Exactly is a Bank Levy?